seqan/seqan/manual/source/Tutorial/SamBamIO.rst

 * When the FLAG indicates that SEQ is reverse-complemented, then QUAL is reversed.
 * Positions in the SAM file are 1-based.
   When read into a :dox:`BamAlignmentRecord` (see below), the positions become 0-based.
-* The qualities must be stored as ASCII PRED-encoded qualities.
+* The qualities must be stored as ASCII PHRED-encoded qualities.
 * The query and reference names must not contain whitespace.
   It is common to trim query and reference ids at the first space.